Logahoric Higgs Torsors for a Complex Reductive Group: Logahoric Higgs Torsors and Equivariant Logarithmic Higgs bundles

-In this section, we study tame parahoric Higgs torsors and tame equivariant Higgs bundles.
-We prove that there is a correspondence between tame parahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsors over $X$ and tame $\Gamma$-equivariant $G$-Higgs bundles of type $\boldsymbol\rho$ over $Y$, and this correspondence implies the isomorphism of the corresponding algebraic stacks (Theorem \ref{305}).
+In this section, we study logahoric Higgs torsors and equivariant logarithmic Higgs bundles.
+We prove that there is a correspondence between logahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsors on $X$ and $\Gamma$-equivariant logarithmic $G$-Higgs bundles of type $\boldsymbol\rho$ on $Y$, and this correspondence implies the isomorphism of the corresponding algebraic stacks (Theorem \ref{305}).